May 15 to June 2, 2023

 - Trip health insurance: $100 – $200

-GETTING TO LILLE:
+GETTING TO BERLIN AND FROM LILLE:

+Berlin recently opened a new airport (Berlin Brandenburg Airport), which is just south of the city.
 Lille is in close proximity to several major European cities.
 Most travelers arrive via train from Paris (1 hour), Brussels (40 minutes) or London (1 ½ hours).
 Lille is also served by an airport served by Air France and several low-cost European airlines.
 Charleroi Airport in Belgium is also nearby and served by low-cost airlines.